Ervin Llani

-Ervin Llani (born 24 April 1983 in Tiranë) is an Albanian retired footballer who last played as a goalkeeper for KF Laçi in the Albanian Superliga.
+Ervin Llani (born 24 April 1983) is an Albanian retired footballer who last played as a goalkeeper for KF Laçi in the Albanian Superliga.

 International career

 He made his debut for Albania in a June 2010 friendly match against Andorra in Tirana, coming on as a sub for the last seconds of the match for Isli Hidi.
 These proved to be his only international moments of fame.